Nekololizu/NekoTweakMod/README.md

 - Obsidian block mining power requirement changed from 65% to 55% (bone/gold/plat or better, so its possible to break pre bosses without requiring bombs)

-- Sharpening Station,Ammo Box,Crystal Ball,slice of cake & Bewitching Table etc
-(Now work like campfires giving the buff permanently while you are nearby one and for 10minutes if you go away from them, similar to honey buff if you leave the honey)

-- All Master mode boss furniture added to expert mode boss bags

 - Trapped Chests now work like Dead Man's Chests and can be used for storage

 - corruption/crimson version of mud/jungle blocks
 (Keeping the jungle biome active even if it gets infected by an evil biome)

-**ocd/text changes:**

-- All instances of "critical strike chance" on vanilla armor/accessory tooltips now say "critical chance" instead

-- Ivy whip name changed to "ivy hook" to prevent confusions with the summoner whip weapons

 **Custom items:**